irbekrm/Chat/README.md

 *npm start* (start the server)

 ### User stories
-1. A user can sign up / log to the app
+1. A user can sign up / log in

 2. A user can enter a chatroom and:

-3. post a message
+  2.1 post a message

-4. see dynamically updated list of users in chatroom
+  2.2 see dynamically updated list of users in chatroom

-5. see all messages posted in real time
+  2.3 see all messages posted in real time

 ### Learning Objectives
 1. Understand the basics of websockets
 2. Learn more about different connection models/patterns
+3. Use GH Wiki and GH issues to improve workflow

 ### Technologies
 Express, MongoDB for backend, plain JavaScript for frontend, Socket.io for the chat itself.